jasperan/pytorch-tensorflow/1_getting_started_with_pytorch_on_oci.md

 X_train, X_test, y_train, y_test = train_test_split(X_scaled, y, test_size=0.2, random_state=2) # we split our data 80/20%
 ```

 We configure a very simple Neural Network model with 3 linear layers and [Adam optimization](https://towardsdatascience.com/complete-guide-to-adam-optimization-1e5f29532c3d).
-If you're unfamiliar with these concepts, don't worry, we'll have an in-depth look into what these things mean in the following articles from this series.
-For now, just knowo that, Adam is an optimization algorithm with a __complex__ mathematical formula (see the image right below), but to get started, we don't need to fixate on this.
+If you’re unfamiliar with these concepts, don’t worry, we’ll have an in-depth look into what these things mean in the following articles from this series.
+For now, just know that Adam is an optimization algorithm with a complexmathematical formula (see the image right below), but to get started, we don’t need to fixate on this.
 You just need to know the following about Adam optimization (in general):
-- It's easy to implement
+- It’s easy to implement
-- It's memory efficient
+- It’s memory efficient
-- It's good for data intensive problems, which is why Adam optimization is well-known in Big Data
+- It’s good for data intensive problems, which is why Adam optimization is well-known in Big Data
-- Hyper-parametrization (model tuning) is overshadowed by accurate results yielded by the model, which means, we'll generaly save some time.
+- Hyper-parametrization (model tuning) is overshadowed by accurate results yielded by the model, which means, we’ll generaly save some time.

 ![adam](https://raw.githubusercontent.com/jasperan/pytorch-tensorflow/main/img/adam.PNG?raw=true)